distribworks/dkron/website/docs/usage/target-nodes-spec.md

 ### Details and limitations

+#### Reserved tags

+The `region` tag is reserved for multi-region setup purposes and should not be used for any other purpose.

+Dkron will always run jobs in nodes with the same region tag.

+You should use an alternative name.

+#### Combinations

-* Tags specified in a Job are combined using `AND`, therefore a job that specifies several tags like:
+Tags specified in a Job are combined using `AND`, therefore a job that specifies several tags like:

 ```json
 {